Ab-initio-based Interface Modeling and Statistical Analysis for Estimate of the Water Contact Angle on a Metallic Cu(111) Surface: Computational Methods

-For the modeling geometries of adsorbing molecules, we provide the detailed information in the next section, Sec.'Computational Details'.
-The main comparison is made between the predictions by periodic honeycomb model (bilayer)~\cite{2009HOD,2012CAR} [panel (a) in Fig.~\ref{fig.strComp}] and the isolated molecular models (buckled)~\cite{2007MICa,2007MICb} [panel (b)], which are evaluated using the slab composed of nine atomic layers of Cu.
-To investigate whether the considerable bias on the choice of $N$-mer and the coverage exists or not, we further compared the predictions with $N$=1,2,3,4, and 6, but with reduced cost and complexity of the computation, namely with H-parallel model~\cite{2007TAN} (planar model) [panel (b') in Fig.~\ref{fig.strComp}] and with reduced number of layers, four.
-The choice of $N$, excluding five, is because we limited the possible geometry to satisfy the 'on-top alignment' which is supported by preceding studies~\cite{2007TAN,2007MICa} [{\it i.e.}, $N=5$ cannot accommodate the molecules within a unitcell so that they are located as 'on-top'].
-For the multimers, $N>2$, there are the possibilities for them to take chain or circular form.
-For $N$=3 and 4, we took both possibilities, while for $N$=6 only the circular form is taken into account as supported by preceding studies.~\cite{2007MICa,2007MICb} The dependence on the coverage ({\it i.e.} on how many $N$-mers are put within a unitcell) was examined upto $N$=3.
+The detailed information used for modeling the geometries of the adsorbed molecules is provided in the subsequent subsection: Computational Details.
+The main comparison was conducted between the predictions achieved by the periodic-honeycomb model (bilayer)~\cite{2009HOD,2012CAR} [panel (a) in Fig.~\ref{fig.strComp}] and those by the isolated molecular models (buckled)~\cite{2007MICb,2007MICa} [panel (b)], which were evaluated using a Cu slab comprising nine atomic layers.
+Furthermore, to investigate the existence of the considerable bias on the choice of $N$-mer and coverage, we compared the predictions with $N=1,2,3,4$, and $6$; however, this comparison was conducted with reduced cost and complexity of the computation, namely with an H-parallel model~\cite{2007TAN} (planar model) [panel (b') in Fig.~\ref{fig.strComp}] and with reduced number of layers (four). $N = 5$ was excluded because we limited the possible geometry to satisfy the ``on-top alignment,'' which is supported by the findings of previous studies~\cite{2007MICa,2007TAN} [i.e., $N=5$ cannot accommodate the molecules within a unit cell, such that they have an ``on-top alignment'' geometry].
+For the oligomers, $N>2$, they can either assume the chain or circular form.
+Therefore, we considered both possibilities for $N = 3$ and $4$ and considered only the circular form for $N = 6$, as supported by previous studies.~\cite{2007MICb,2007MICa} The dependence on the coverage, i.e., on the number of $N$-mers placed within a unit cell, was examined up to $N = 3$.

-\section{Computational details}
+\subsection{Computational details}